arnaudzobel/Lecture-Reccomendersystem/README.md

 # Description
 This repository performs the automated segmentation of the lecture recordings.
-Furthermore, it implements a recommender system for the learning units of online teaching based on the learning units created by the segmentation.
+Furthermore, it implements a recommender system for the learning units of online teaching.
 # Requirements
 python 3.8.8
 Libraries: see requirements.txt